 - Lost 100 pounds and kept it off

 If the award or achievement is relevant to your business, I say add it to your business card because it will help you stand out.

 If you have at least an MS degree in exercise science, you may even want to call yourself “Exercise Physiologist.”
 If you have less than an MS degree, it's probably best to not use that title.
 Others may use titles such as:

 - Fitness Consultant

 - Weight Loss Nutritionist

 Sometimes dramatic sounding titles can stand out better in the minds of the general public.
 Titles like these are not legally /officially defined and they usually carry less “weight” to those in the industry than something more formal.
-That said, the odds are you won't be marketing to other fitness trainers etc., so as long as you can back up what the card says on the card say, I'm fine personally with it.
+That said, You won't be marketing to other fitness trainers.
+As long as you can back up what the card says on the card say, I'm fine personally with it.

-Many personal trainers abbreviate who they are with the letters “PT” (personal training).
-That said, don’t add “PT” after your name because those letters really refer to Physical Therapist and not personal trainer.
+Many personal trainers abbreviate who they are with the letters “PT” thining it stands for personal training.
+It doesn't.
+The letters PT refer to Physical Therapist.
 It's not wise to use PT in your business card (unless you really are a PT) especially if you ever hope to do business with physical therapists.
-As mentioned above, many trainers choose to put “CPT” (certified personal trainer) after their name, and that is fine.
+Most fitness professionals put “CPT” (certified personal trainer) after their name, and that is fine.

-Obviously, don’t put anything on the business card that isn't true either.
-That goes without saying.
+Don’t put anything on the business card that isn't true either.